On the Learnability of Multilabel Ranking: Ranking Loss Families

 \section{Ranking Loss Families}

+In statistical learning theory, we often characterize learnability with respect to a loss function.
 Unlike the 0-1 loss in classification, there is no canonical loss function in multilabel ranking.
-In this section, we define two general families of loss functions.
-In Appendix \ref{app:catrankloss}, we show that many of the ranking losses used in practice fall into one of these two families.
+Accordingly, we define two general families of ranking loss functions in this section and later characterize learnability with respect to all losses in these families.
+In Appendix \ref{app:catrankloss}, we show that many of the ranking metrics used in practice (e.g. Pairwise Rank Loss, Discounted Cumulative Gain, Reciprocal Rank, Average Precision, Precision@p, etc.) fall into one of these two families.

-At the highest-level, we can classify ranking losses into two main groups: (A) those losses that care about both the order and magnitude of the relevance-scores within the top-$p$ ranked labels and (B) those losses that only care about the magnitude of the relevance-scores within the top-$p$ ranked labels.
-Our goal will be to define a loss family for both group A and B. To do so, we start by identifying a canonical ranking loss that lies in each group.
+On a high-level, we can classify ranking losses into two main groups: (A) those losses that care about both the order and magnitude of the relevance-scores within the top-$p$ ranked labels and (B) those losses that only care about the magnitude of the relevance-scores within the top-$p$ ranked labels.
+Our goal will be to define a loss family for both groups A and B. To do so, we start by identifying a canonical ranking loss that lies in each group.
 For group A, the normalized sum loss@p,